lexsac/lexsac/README.md

 # Hi there 👋

-I'm Lexsa, a recent full-stack software engineering grad with a passion for web programming.
+I'm Lexsa, a recent full-stack software engineering grad with a passion for building beautiful, functional products.
 After seven years spent in performance marketing, I was ready for a new challenge and decided to pursue my years-long dream of learning how to code.
 My goal is to build cool things, work with great people, and learn as much as I possibly can along the way.

 ##